-The company could surprise us, but we expect it to expend most of its energy finishing up the Nougat roll out and starting the Android Oreo push.
+The company could surprise us, but we expect it to expend most of its energy on Android Oreo and Android P, not Android Nougat.
 Devices currently on Android 7.0 Nougat will likely stay on Android 7.0 until they get Android Oreo.

 This might be frustrating, but remember, most of the changes from the Android 7.1.1 update are baked into Samsung’s version of Android 7.0.

 Samsung’s Galaxy S8 Android 8.0 Oreo beta naturally generated questions about additional Android 8.0 Oreo betas.

 At this point we don’t expect Samsung to issue any more Oreo beta updates.
 We didn’t get one for the Galaxy Note 8 and we’d be shocked if the company pushed one out for the Galaxy Note 5.